GSI AMTAS Flex

 How does the GSI AMTAS Flex fit in with my current practice?

 AMTAS Flex can be utilized for a variety of testing scenarios.
 For example, it can be used for walk-in patients, community outreach events, pre-screening for open houses, testing third parties, and annual evaluations.
-It also helps streamline your clinic throughput by allowing clinicians to manage more than one patient as a time.
+It also helps streamline your clinic throughput by allowing clinicians to manage more than one patient at a time.

 Which tests does AMTAS Flex perform?